Transfer Station Information

 Residents may take their household recycling and solid waste to the Town's Transfer Station, located off of Church Street (address and hours are to the right).

-A permit is required for entry and may be obtained through the mail or in person at Town Hall.
-Permits must be renewed annually by September 30th and can be renewed online as an added option.
+A permit is required for entry and must be renewed annually by December 31st.
+They can be renewed in person or online as an added option.
 Only Weston residents may use the Town's Transfer Station and no commercial waste is allowed.

 The permit application and additional information about the facility can be found below, including a comprehensive list of everything that is accepted for recycling.